rsyncOSX/RsyncOSXdocs/content/post/swiftuiviews.md

 ![](/images/RsyncOSX/master/swiftui/addedit.png)

 RsyncOSX supports snapshot tasks.
-It us important to administrate, delete, older snapshots not needed.
-RsyncOSX support a couple of plans to assist in which to keep and delete.
+It is important to administrate (delete) older snapshots not needed.
+RsyncOSX supports a couple of plans to assist in which snapshoots to keep and which to delete.

 ![](/images/RsyncOSX/master/swiftui/snapshot.png)
 ![](/images/RsyncOSX/master/swiftui/snapshottag.png)